 Winter grade fuel is more resistant to cold with a minimum -12°C cold filter plugging point (CFPP min).

 Summer grade fuel is only certified for use during the warmer months with a limited resistance to cold with a -4°C CFPP min.
 It has a higher cloud point, so it’s not suitable for use during winter where lower cloud point diesel is needed.

 To avoid winter waxing, it’s important to change over your fuel supply to avoid summer fuel being relied upon during winter.

 We recommend that you keep your tank topped up at all times to make sure that you’re powering your equipment with the correct grade fuel.
 This will help keep free water out of fuel to avoid engine problems because if left untreated, water in suspension in the fuel will form ice crystals if the temperature drops below 0°C.

 Only need one delivery a year?
 Replenish your stocks during the winter as this grade fuel can be used year-round.
-Call %tel% for a reliable red diesel supply within 48 hours of purchase.
+Call 0330 123 1144 for a reliable diesel supply within 48 hours of purchase.

 Switch to a FAME-free renewable diesel